MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-3-initial-ideas.markdown

 which means that storing just 100,000 replays would cost 1,300GB * $0.02
 which is $26 dollars a month.
 Standard storage would only be required when analysing replay files or their data processed form.
-When the system has matured and we only need to store the data longer term to be fed into a working MLOps training system, we can use nearline storage which costs half as much which is $13 dollars a month.
+When the system has matured and we only need to access the data a few times a month we can use nearline storage which costs half as much which is $13 dollars a month.

 Different storage providers may be a better choice depending on how the project goes, however, I would like to take advantage of Google